-The STA Info field, with AID11 subfield equal to 2044, is present in Ranging NDP Announcement
+The STA Info field, with AID11 subfield equal to 2044, is present in Ranging and Sensing NDP Announcement

-frames when part of the TB ranging measurement exchange.
+frames when part of the TB ranging measurement exchange and TB sensing measurement instance respectively.
 It is used to carry the Partial TSF subfield.
-The Partial TSF subfield contains 16 bits of the RSTA’s TSF time, TSF[21:6], when the RSTA transmitted the TF Ranging Poll that preceded the Ranging NDP Announcement frame, carrying this STA Info field with AID subfield equal to 2044.
+When used as part of the TB ranging measurement exchange the Partial TSF subfield contains 16 bits of the RSTA’s TSF time, TSF[21:6], when the RSTA transmitted the TF Ranging Poll that preceded the Ranging NDP Announcement frame, carrying this STA Info field with AID subfield equal to 2044.
+When used as part of the TB sensing measurement instance the Partial TSF subfield contains 16 bits of the AP’s TSF time, TSF[21:6], when the AP transmitted the Sensing Poll Trigger frame that preceded the Sensing NDP Announcement frame, carrying this STA Info field with AID subfield equal to 2044.

-The Token subfield is set to the value of the Token subfield of the TF Ranging Poll whose partial transmission TSF time is carried.
+The Token subfield is set to the value of the Token subfield of the TF Ranging Poll or the Sensing Poll Trigger frame whose partial transmission TSF time is carried.

 9.3.1.22 Trigger frame format